paquettm/420-302-VA_A23/REVISION_ACTIVITY_IoT_Lighting_Control_System.md

        - Reflect on the practical applications of your IoT system.
        - Reflect on the potential consequences of a malicious agent sending false MQTT room lighting readings within our system.

+Note: to write the README.md document properly, refer to this [Markdown Cheatsheet](Markdown_Cheatsheet.md) which explaind basic items that you can include in your text to get a nice report.

 ## Grading Criteria

 This activity is ungraded.
 However its quality can be measured using the following criteria: